nhmacwan/PeRL/README.md

-## For your personal use you can tell operate a robot through the following procedure:
+## For your personal use you can tele operate a robot through the following procedure:
 TeleOperation App v 1.0.0 - People and Robots Laboratory